hmrc/integration-catalogue-publish-guide/README.md

-# Service Guides
+# Integration Catalogue Publish Guide

 ## Overview

-Service Guides are created using GDS [Tech Docs Templates](https://github.com/alphagov/tech-docs-template).
+This is based on the Service Guides created using GDS [Tech Docs Templates](https://github.com/alphagov/tech-docs-template).

 The generated HTML files are then served by a simple Scala Play application so that they can be deployed as an MDTP microservice.